 So by suggesting the use of scalable physical infrastructure, power protection and cooling can be sized according to the IT load requirement, energy wastage and therefore cost can be reduced.
 Chris Smith agrees that virtualisation is a good thing for the UPS reseller because "it causes densities to go up and existing power protection cannot always cope with the new set-up."

-Tanzer also sees the positive side of the virtualisation argument, telling us that the introduction of blade servers "presents an opportunity for UPS resellers, as blade servers draw more power to operate, which in turn increases the level of power backup infrastructure required to protect the hardware."
+Tanzer also sees the positive side of the virtualisation argument, telling us that the blade servers "presents an opportunity for UPS resellers, as blade servers draw more power to operate, which in turn increases the level power backup infrastructure required to protect the hardware."

 Battery in a box?

 Yet still, to some people, the UPS is still considered nothing more than a battery in a box.
 Is this fair?
 Unsurprisingly, Tyrer thinks not.

 "Sophisticated software has been available for some time now, which enables software applications and IT equipment to be gracefully shutdown in the event of a prolonged power outage, protecting both data and devices from the spikes and surges which often accompany blackouts," he explains, adding: "In enterprise use, APC have recognised that UPSs form part of a thermodynamic cycle which includes both the powering and cooling of IT equipment.
 Its software applications are designed to enable enterprise-wide management of individual physical infrastructure components, as well as the protection and cooling capacities that they provide."

 Tanzer agrees the market is moving towards a point where the UPS really can be considered to be a reliable power management tool.
 "The UPS continuously monitors power supplied to the system load and with remote monitoring it is possible to provide live and historical data on power usage," he says, concluding: "Certainly UPS systems can easily interface with BMS systems to provide additional features where required."